habibiezkrillh/routes---navigation/navigation_codelab/README.md

 ## Why im only use Drawer

-Simply because when i try to code for bottom navigation bar it shows some error thing which is not defined
+Simply because when i try to code for bottom navigation bar it and when i run it, the bottom navigation bar is messy.
+So that's why i only use the Drawer for make it easy navigation to the First Screen or even the Second Screen.